Deon Davids: Playing career

 He was selected for the UWC team that competed in the student week (SATISU) in Port Elizabeth in 1987 and was part of the team that won the 1998 Tygerberg League.
 He made the provincial teams of Boland after his university years.
 He also played for and captained the first teams of the Hamiltons and Villagers RFC in Worcester as well as the Rangers and Bredasdorp United Club that played in the South Western Districts League.

 His playing career of more than 10 years ended in 2001 following a neck injury that on two occasions became a roadblock and ultimately prevented him from progressing to playing in the Currie Cup.
 He played his last game for Villagers Worcester, where he also took over as coach.

 Coaching career

 As a coach, Deon Davids has developed a reputation for making a little go a long way, someone many would call a turnaround strategist.
 He has held numerous roles as Head Coach, Assistant Coach and Director of Rugby, having worked his way up from coaching at club level to provincial teams, the Emerging Springboks and SA U-20s.

-In most of his roles he has had to work with little resources, had to build from scratch but ultimately developed something special.
+In many of his roles he has had to work with little resources.
 He has coached so-called underdog teams to achieving major upset wins.